dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

 `Plumed Masterclass 21.2 <https://www.plumed.org/doc-v2.7/user-doc/html/masterclass-21-2.html#masterclass-21-2-ex-9>`_.
-The LJ cluster has several stable isomers (shown below), which can be distinguished in a space of the CVs second and third central moments of the distribution of coordination numbers.
+The LJ cluster has several stable isomers (shown below), which can be distinguished in a space of the CVs second and third central moments of the distribution of coordinations.

 .. image:: cluster.png
    :width: 800
    :align: center

-The nth central moment `\mu_n` of an N-atoms cluster is defined as
+The n-th central moment `\mu_n` of an N-atoms cluster is defined as

 .. math::
    \begin{equation}